What term describes immunity gained from recovering from an illness?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-The term that describes immunity gained from recovering from an illness is known as naturally acquired active immunity.
-This type of immunity develops when a person is exposed to a pathogen, such as a virus or bacteria, and their immune system responds by producing antibodies and memory cells specific to that pathogen.
-Once the individual recovers from the illness, the immune system retains the memory of the pathogen, providing the person with lasting immunity against future infections by the same organism.
+The term that describes immunity gained from recovering from an illness is naturally acquired active immunity.
+This type of immunity develops when an individual is exposed to a pathogen and their immune system responds by producing specific antibodies and memory cells.
+Once the infection is cleared, the immune system retains a memory of the pathogen, allowing for a more rapid and effective response if re-exposed to the same pathogen in the future.

 Subscribe